papql/CookieCalculator/README.md

 ---

-## 📝 What I Learned

-Through this project, I worked with:

-- Building a desktop GUI with Tkinter
-- Handling button clicks and keyboard input
-- Managing user input and calculator state
-- Parsing mathematical expressions
-- Handling invalid input and mathematical errors
-- Working with external image assets
-- Organizing a Python project for GitHub

----

-## 🔮 Future Improvements

-Some possible future improvements include:

-- Calculation history
-- More mathematical operations
-- A light/dark theme
-- Additional biscuit-themed designs 🍪

----

 ## 🐞 Issues & Feedback

 If you find a bug or have an idea for a feature, feel free to open an issue!